Paul-DS/bootstrap-year-calendar/README.md

 # bootstrap-year-calendar
-A simple year calendar widget based on bootstrap.
+A fully customizable year calendar widget, for boostrap !
 You can find all details on the [official website](http://www.bootstrap-year-calendar.com/).